antoniablanco/DD-en-optimizacion-con-Python-2023-2/README.md

 #### Solve the Decision Diagram

 The first step to use this feature is to create an instance of the ObjectiveFunction, providing the dd_instance instance created earlier.
 Subsequently, it is necessary to create an instance of the algorithm to be used for solving the graph, which should receive a list with the weights of each variable in the objective function, and a string representing whether it is to maximize or minimize.
 The string values 'min' or 'max' can be used.
 For example, LinearObjectiveDP or SchedulingObjective.
 Finally, you should use the *SetObjectiveFunction()* method of the **ObjectiveFunction** class, providing the instance of the created algorithm.
 Subsequently, you can obtain the solution by using *solve_dd()* of the same class.
+Or if you already solve the graph and you online one to recover this information, can use *get_the_solution().*

 #### Get the Time of the Algoritms